Architecture of Karnataka: Tibetan Buddhist culture & architecture

 Apart from the Indian Buddhist traditions in the form of Viharas seen in various parts of the country, Tibetan Buddhist monasteries have also made a lasting impact in Karnataka with the influx of refugees from Tibet who were settled in Bylakuppe.
 One of the famous monasteries is the Namdroling monastery, built as per traditional Tibetan architecture, which is located in Bylakuppe near Kushalnagar in Kodagu in Karnataka.
 This spectacular Tibetan Golden Temple is a major tourist spot in the area.
 It is termed the 'Charming mini Tibet near Madikeri’.
 Tibetan refugees have both recreated their lifestyle as well as adapted to the local conditions around the monasteries.
 Huge golden statues, bright coloured wall paintings all around, gigantic dragons on the pillars in a high and big hall are a sight to behold.

 A lineage of Tibetan Buddhism in the world, the monastery is home to a sangha community of over five thousand lamas (both monks and nuns), a religious college (or shedra) and hospital.
 The monastery was established by Penor Rinpoche (construction started in 1963 and inaugurated in 1999).

 Built in typical Tibetan architecture style with Chinese and Indian influences, the monastery reflects a deeply Buddhist approach.
 It has the Buddhist mandatory Prayer wheel, along with two deer or dragons, same as can be seen on nearly every Gompa in Tibet.
 Tibetan art, a form of sacred art, in the form of the exquisitely detailed statues to wooden carvings to the intricate designs of the Thangka paintings (a syncretism of Chinese scroll-painting with Nepalese and Kashmiri painting) are seen in this monastery.

 Neo Dravidian architecture

-In the post independence period (1947 to present) several architectural monuments, in a blend of modern and Dravidian architecture have been built in Karnataka; two impressive structures are the Vidhana Soudha and Murudeshwara Temple.
+In the post independence period (1947 to present) several architectural monuments, in a blend of modern and Dravidian architecture have been built in Karnataka; two structures are the Vidhana Soudha and Murudeshwara Temple.